A look at expected participants in Virginia gun rally

 “It’s going to be a big event — they want to be part of it.
 They’re desperate to do Charlottesville 2.0,” she said, referring to the 2017 rally that descended into violence.

-Earlier this week, authorities arrested six men they linked to a violent white supremacist group known as The Base.
+Last week, authorities arrested six men they linked to a violent white supremacist group known as The Base.
 At least three of the men were planning to attend the rally in Richmond according to an official who spoke to The Associated Press on condition of anonymity to discuss an active investigation.

 Associated Press writers Denise Lavoie, Michael Kunzelman and Mike Balsamo contributed to this report.